openbci-archive/OpenBCI_MATLAB/readme.md

 1. Labstreaminglayer (Python to Matlab)

+More methods currently under development!

-**If you are running into any problems, check the "Troubleshooting" section of this Guide first!
-If it is not covered in that section, please pull up an issue on this repo**
+**If you are running into any problems, check the "Troubleshooting" section of this guide first!
+If it is not covered in that section, please pull up an issue on this repo.**

 ## Lab Streaming Layer (Python to Matlab)
 [Lab streaming layer \(LSL\)](https://github.com/sccn/labstreaminglayer) is a networking tool that allows for real time streaming, recording, and analysis of biodata.
 The `openbci_pylsl` program uses Python to establish an LSL stream that can be received using scripts in Matlab.
 Follow the steps below to learn how to setup and begin using Matlab for real-time data analysis.